Bashnett/Bashnett.github.io/static/Offensive-Blog/Attacking-Webapps.md

 # Web Application Penetration Testing

-Web application penetration testing (pentesting) is a critical process for assessing the security posture of web applications.
-It involves simulating real-world attacks to identify vulnerabilities that could be exploited by malicious actors.
-In this blog, we’ll dive into the offensive side of web application pentesting, covering key techniques, tools, and best practices to sharpen your skills.

-## The Pentesting Process

-The pentesting process consists of the following phases:
+Web Application pentesting process consists of the following phases:

 1. **Reconnaissance:** Gather as much information as possible about the target application.
 2. **Mapping the Attack Surface:** Identify all potential entry points and attack vectors.